nirmayeekadam7-code/hello-world/README.md

 Add Your Resource: Add a link to your favorite resource at the bottom of the list.
 Please try to follow this format:

-* [Name of the Resource](https://link-to-the-resource.com/) - A brief description of why it's great.
+* [Name of the Resource](https://link-to-the-resource.com/) - A brief description of why it's great way of approach.

-Nirmayee kadam
+nirmayee kadam
 nik_code7